davideberly/GeometricTools/README.md

   writing a PDF to describe the algorithms.
 * Adding a minor improvement to the TriangulateEC algorithm as describe in my online PDF.
-* The never ending attempts to finish the GTL implementation.
+* The neverending attempts to finish the GTL implementation.
 Adding unit tests takes a lot of time, and technical support of GTE takes higher precedence when bugs are reported.